Credit Repair Kits

 - Only credit bureaus can insert and remove accurate and timely information from credit records; and

 - Credit bureaus, upon a request accompanied with a reasonable explanation or proof that the item is inaccurate, must re-investigate the item and, if they determine your dispute to be valid, or they cannot disprove your dispute, they must remove or correct the inaccurate information.
-Read more in the The Fair Credit Reporting Act
+Read more in The Fair Credit Reporting Act

 To repair your own credit records, you must: